pocketnetteam/pocketnet.core/doc/i2p.md

 By default, your node shares bandwidth and transit tunnels with the I2P network in order to increase your anonymity with cover traffic, help the I2P router used by your node integrate optimally with the network, and give back to the network.
-It's important that the nodes of a popular application like Bitcoin contribute as much to the I2P network as they consume.
+It's important that the nodes of a popular application like Pocketnet contribute as much to the I2P network as they consume.

 It is possible, though strongly discouraged, to change your I2P router